skye-codes/jtemporal.github.io/_posts/2019-03-13-podcast-backstage-tour.md

 ***

-After a year of Data Pizza, I'll tell you what it's like to have a podcast.
+After a year of [Pizza de Dados](https://pizzadedados.com/en/), I'll tell you what it's like to have a podcast.

 I had a few conversations where people share the following: